 On January 26, 2014, the State Administration for Industry and Commerce, the predecessor of the SAMR, adopted the Administrative Measures for Online Trading (2014), which came into effect on March 15, 2014.
-On March 15, 2021, the SAMR promulgated the Measures for the Supervision and Administration of Online Transactions (2021), or the Online Transactions Measures, which came into effect on May 1, 2021 and replaced the Administrative Measures for Online Trading (2014).
-Under the Online Transaction Measures, online transaction operators engaging in business activities should follow the principles of voluntariness, equality, fairness, and good faith, comply with laws, regulations, rules, business ethics, public order, and good morals, participate in market competition fairly, earnestly perform statutory obligations, actively assume subject responsibilities, and accept supervision from all sectors of the society.
+On March 15, 2021, the SAMR promulgated the Measures for the Supervision and Administration of Online Transactions (2021), which came into effect on May 1, 2021 and replaced the Administrative Measures for Online Trading (2014).
+Under these measures, online transaction operators engaging in business activities should follow the principles of voluntariness, equality, fairness, and good faith, comply with laws, regulations, rules, business ethics, public order, and good morals, participate in market competition fairly. earnestly perform statutory obligations, actively assume subject responsibilities, and accept supervision from all sectors of the society.
 Online transaction platform operators should require business operators that are applying to sell goods or provide services on their platforms to provide authentic information such as information relating to identity, address, contact, and administrative license, verify and register such information, establish registration files, and verify and update such information at least once every six months.
-In addition, online transaction platform operators should establish an inspection and monitoring system relating to information of business operators on their platforms and relating to goods and services such business operators advertise.
-Where an online transaction platform operator identifies any information relating to goods and services on its platforms that is in violation of laws, regulations, or rules on market supervision and administration, damages national or public interests, or is detrimental to public order or good morals, it must take necessary measures to dispose such information in accordance with the law, maintain relevant records, and report the same to the administration for market regulation.
+In addition, online transaction platform operators should establish ar inspection and monitoring system relating to information of business operators on their platforms and relating to goods and services such business operators advertise.
+Where an online transaction platform operator identifies any information relating to goods and services on its platforms that is in violation of laws, regulations, or rules on market supervision and administration, damages national or public interests, or is detrimental to public order or good morals, it must take necessary measures to dispose such information in accordance with the law, maintain the records, and report the same to the administration for market regulation.

-On March 24, 2016, the State Taxation Administration, or the STA, the Ministry of Finance, or the MOF, and the General Administration of Customs jointly issued the Circular on Tax Policy for Cross-border E-commerce Retail Imports, which came into effect on April 8, 2016.
-Pursuant to this circular, goods imported through the cross-border e-commerce retail are subject to the tariff, import value-added tax, or VAT, and consumption tax based on the types of goods.
-Individuals purchasing any goods imported through cross-border e-commerce retail are taxpayers, while e-commerce companies, companies operating e-commerce transaction platforms or logistic companies shall be the withholding agents regarding such taxes.
+On March 24, 2016, the State Taxation Administration, the Ministry of Finance, and the General Administration of Customs jointly issued the Circular on Tax Policy for Cross-border E-commerce Retail Imports, which came into effect on April 8, 2016.
+Pursuant to this circular, goods imported through the cross-border e-commerce retail are subject to the tariff, import value-added tax, and consumption tax based on the types of goods.
+Individuals purchasing any goods imported through cross-border e-commerce oretail are commerce transaction platforms or logistic companies should be the withholding agents regarding such taxes.

-To further regulate the e-commerce industry, on August 31, 2018, the Standing Committee of NPC promulgated the PRC E-commerce Law, which came into effect on January 1, 2019, providing thate-commerce operators must comply with the principles of voluntariness, equality, fairness, and good faith, abide by laws, observe business ethics, equally participate in market competition, perform obligations regarding the protection of consumers' rights and interests, environmental protection, intellectual property protection, and the protection of cybersecurity and personal information, take charge of the quality of products and services, and receive the supervision of the government and the general public.
+To further regulate the e-commerce industry, on August 31, 2018, the Standing Committee of the National People's Congress promulgated the E-commerce Law, which came into effect on January 1, 2019, providing that e-commerce operators must comply with the principles of voluntariness, equality, fairness, and good faith, abide by laws, observe business ethics, equally participate in market competition, perform obligations regarding the protection of consumers' rights and interests, environmental protection, intellectual property protection, and the protection of cybersecurity and personal information, take charge of the quality of products and services, and receive the supervision of the government and the general public.
 For example, an operator of an e-commerce platform must (i) comply with the requirements for the protection of personal safety and property security and the requirements for environmental protection regarding its sales of goods or provisions of services; (ii) disclose information of goods or services fully, truthfully, accurately, and promptly, and protect consumers' right to know and right to choose; (iii) deliver goods or services to a consumer in accordance with the method and deadline committed or agreed with the consumer, and bear the risks and liability for transportation of goods, except where the consumer separately selects a courier service provider.